intelliw/hsy-api.portal/sundaya.endpoints.hse-api-02.cloud.goog/Guides/Getting Started.md

 Browse the reference section of this site to see examples of what you can do with this API and how to use it.
 You can use the **Try this API** tool on the right side of an API method page to generate a sample request.

 # Introduction
-Sundaya's Energy Management API provides data for Energy accounting, and allows users and vendors to monitor and control Energy Assets and Energy Management Devices.
+The Energy Management API provides data for Energy accounting and allows users and vendors to monitor and control their Energy Assets and Energy Management Devices.

 Energy Type | Energy Assets | Energy Management Devices
 --- | --- | ---